wandb/weave/examples/prompts/FEEDBACK_SPRINT.md

-# 🔆 W&B Prompts Feedback Sprint - Oct 2nd - Oct 22nd 🔆
+# 🔆 W&B Prompts Feedback Sprint - Sep 29th - Oct 22nd 🔆

-Built on Weights & Biases new library, weave, the W&B Engineering team want your feedback on how our new LLM tools, LLM Monitoring and Traces, can be tailored to your specific use cases!
+Built on Weights & Biases new library, weave, the W&B Engineering team want your feedback on how our new LLM tool, LLM Monitoring, can be tailored to your specific use cases!

-LLM Monitoring is our observability and governance platform for all LLM-related work, while Traces lets you visualize, inspect and debug the execution flow of your LLM chains and agents.
-[See here](##w&b-prompts) for more.
+LLM Monitoring is our observability and governance platform for all LLM-related work, [see here](##w&b-prompts) for more.

-The Feedback Sprint closes Sunday, October 22nd 2023, [click here](https://wandb.ai/site/monitoring?utm_source=weave-github&utm_medium=github&utm_campaign=prompts-feedback-sprint&utm_term=prompts-feedback-sprint-sep23) to participate and be in for a chance to win some W&B swag.
+The Feedback Sprint closes Sunday, October 22nd 2023, **[sign up here](https://wandb.ai/site/monitoring?utm_source=weave-github&utm_medium=github&utm_campaign=prompts-feedback-sprint&utm_term=prompts-feedback-sprint-sep23)** to participate and be in for a chance to win some W&B swag.

 <div align="center">
   <img src="../../docs/assets/mini_prodmon_overview.gif" width="65%">
 </div>

 ## How to participate
-Join the W&B Prompts Feedback Sprint for a chance to win some W&B swag by [signing up here](https://wandb.ai/site/monitoring?utm_source=weave-github&utm_medium=github&utm_campaign=prompts-feedback-sprint&utm_term=prompts-feedback-sprint-sep23)
+Join the W&B Prompts Feedback Sprint for a chance to win some W&B swag by **[signing up here](https://wandb.ai/site/monitoring?utm_source=weave-github&utm_medium=github&utm_campaign=prompts-feedback-sprint&utm_term=prompts-feedback-sprint-sep23)**

 ### 1. Try W&B Prompts

 **Template Quickstarts**

-The easiest way to try our W&B Prompts tools, LLM Monitoring and Traces is to go to **https://weave.wandb.ai** and click on either the LLM Monitoring or Traces template.
+The easiest way to try LLM Monitoring is to go to **https://weave.wandb.ai** and click on the LLM Monitoring template.
 From there you should see Quickstart instructions as well as links to colabs to run.

 <div align="center">
   <img src="../../docs/assets/prompts_templates.png" width="65%">